AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-a-quiz.md

 description: Learn how Instructors create, edit, launch, and manage multi-question quizzes with scoring in a Live Hub session, and share results with learners.
 ---

-# Create and manage a quiz in Live Hub
+# Create and manage a quiz

 As an Instructor, the Quiz feature lets you measure how well learners have grasped a topic during a Live Hub session.
 Unlike a quick single-question poll, a quiz lets you build a structured, multi-question assessment with multiple-choice and multiple-answer questions, scoring, and settings such as time limits and randomized question or option order.